OCA/sale-workflow/sale_elaboration/README.rst

 1. Go to *Sale > Quotations*.
 2. Create a sales order.
 3. Add a new line.
 4. Select an elaboration in the line.
+If the product has an elaboration profile selected, you will just be able to select the elaborations set on the profile.
 5. Confirm the sales order.
 6. Go to the picking created by this sales order and validate it.
 7. Print Delivery Slip and Picking Operations.